-- All proposals must be reviewed and approved for technological merit by the IT department.
+- All proposals must be reviewed and approved for technological merit by the Division of Information Technology.

 - Approval for all projects will be reached through a consensus vote of the ITSC.
 The vote will be administered by the ITSC chair.
 If agreed to by the committee, an electronic vote via email or some other means may be called for after hearing the in-person presentation of the business case.

 - ITSC has the authority to reject any proposal which it deems not to have made a sufficient business case or which does not significantly contribute to the strategic goals of the university.

 - At each meeting, the committee will receive progress reports on previously approved proposals.
 The ITSC can recommend that any project may be held or cancelled if it is not meeting its projected goals or if another project proves more promising.